 Performing street magic can be scary, especially if you aren’t used to it and you’re new to magic.
-The first time is always the worst, after that it becomes more natural and eventually you won’t be nervous at all!
+The first time is always the worst – after that it becomes more natural and eventually you won’t be nervous at all!

 We wanted to give you a couple of tips on how you can make performing street magic slightly less daunting.
-So here they are:
+So, here they are:

 Location, Location, Location

 What would you do if you were approached by a magician?
 This is a great way to consider whether the people you are approaching would want to see your magic.
 Some people will obviously appear too busy and therefore try and avoid anyone marching through the streets, looking as if they need to be somewhere in a hurry.
-Try and identify what your ideal audience looks like and then approach those people, for example a family on a day out might be perfect.
+Try and identify what your ideal audience looks like and then approach those people, for example, a family on a day out might be perfect.

 This tip ties in with the previous one.
 If you do stop someone who says they don’t have time, don’t take it personally.
-That person probably is in a hurry or maybe they just don’t want to see any magic, not everyone likes magic, don’t force them to watch you.
+That person is probably in a hurry or maybe they just don’t want to see any magic.
+Not everyone likes magic; don’t force them to watch you.

 You might also have some tricks that require you to take objects off of your audience.
 If someone seems hesitant or they don’t want to give you their item(s), just accepted it and move on to your next trick.